codeOfRobin/try-swift-talk/try!Swift.md

 ---

->Conferences aren’t about learning things, they’re about learning *what* to learn, about networking, and meeting great people.
+>Conferences aren’t about learning things, they’re about learning "what" to learn, about networking, and about meeting great people.
 -- Someone on Twitter

 ^ No one’s gonna turn into an FP talk after watching 15 slides of maps/flatmaps.
 No one’s gonna turn into Peter Norvig after a 20 minute ML talk.
-Sorry Mugunth

 ---